Community Classes & Trainings

 Cost of class: $250 with $100 reimbursement upon completion of program

-- Now accepting Medicare for those 65 and older
+- Now accepting Medicare and Medicaid.

 For more information about Prevent T2 Lifestyle Change Program: